StarRocks/starrocks/docs/en/reference/System_variable.md

 Used to set the time zone of the current session.
 The time zone can affect the results of certain time functions.

+### transaction_read_only

+* Description: Used for MySQL 5.8 or later compatibility.
+The alias is `tx_read_only`.
+* Default: OFF
+* Introduced in: v2.5.18, v3.0.9, v3.1.7

 ### tx_isolation

 Used for MySQL client compatibility.
 No practical usage.
+The alias is `transaction_isolation`.

 ### use_compute_nodes